symmetric monoidal (∞,1)-category of spectra

 Bimonoid is a monoid and comonoid in compatible way.
 The compatibility is easy to formulate in symmetric monoidal categories and much harder in nonsymmetric setup.

 In a symmetric monoidal category, a bimonoid (or bimonoid object) is an object equipped with a structure of a monoid and a comonoid which are compatible in one of two equivalent ways: the comultiplication and the counit are morphisms of monoids or the multiplication and the unit are morphisms of comonoids.
 The symmetry of the monoidal structure is involved in the definition of the tensor product as monoids and as comonoids.
+In terms of string diagrams, the equations expressing the compatibility of the monoidal and comonoidal structures on may be represented as follows:

 More generally, in a cartesian monoidal category, every monoid object is a bimonoid in a unique way, with comultiplication being the diagonal map.
 Dually, every comonoid object in a cocartesian monoidal category is a bimonoid in a unique way.